sigstore/rekor-monitor/README.md

 * For SSH and PGP, the standard for each ecosystem:
    * For SSH, unpadded base-64 encoded SHA-256 digest of the key
 	 * For PGP, hex-encoded SHA-1 digest of a key, which can be either a primary key or subkey

+If the monitor finds entries containing given monitored identities, it will create a new GitHub issue in the repository being monitored with given identities and associated entries.

 Upcoming features: